-Some injuries may require medical attention.
-Employees who suffer a compensable injury/disease in the course and scope of employment and who need medical attention for their injury are covered by workers’ compensation insurance.
+Some injuries or illnesses may require medical attention.
+Employees who suffer a compensable injury/illness in the course and scope of employment and who need medical attention for their injury are covered by workers’ compensation insurance.

 Workers’ compensation coverage at the University does not extend to the general student population, visitors, temporary agency employees, volunteers, or faculty on a courtesy appointment.

-Return the completed form to Safety and Risk Services by fax (541-346-7008) or email to firstname.lastname@example.org within 24 hours of notice of an accident or incident.
+Return the completed form to Safety and Risk Services by fax (541-346-7008) or email to firstname.lastname@example.org within 24 hours of notice of an incident or illness.